 A lot of people refer to suspension training as TRX training.
 However TRX is just the well known brand of suspension trainer.
 I have access to a TRX at work, and I absolutely love it.
 It’s a great, high quality suspension trainer.
 However, it also comes with a nice price tag.
 There are plenty of inexpensive suspension trainers out there on the market, just make sure you do your research and find one that is sturdy.
-I love my Woss Trainer found on their website here.
+Check out one of my favorites here.

 Suspension training allows you to do a total body workout, using just your own body weight, and the creative use of angles, as resistance.
 What’s really nice about suspension training is that if you get tired half way through your set, instead of switching out for lighter dumbbells, you just change up your feet positioning and the angle of your body!
 I’ll explain this a little more below.

 Suspension training has so many benefits.
 In every exercise that you do, core stability places a huge role.
 Since the straps move around, it forces you to engage your core to stabilize the body and prevent you from falling over.
 Suspension training can also be done almost anywhere.
 All you need are the straps themselves and a very sturdy anchor point.
 You can purchase wall mounts to hang your ropes indoors, but I like to take my outside and use a sturdy tree branch, or even attach them to the monkey bars at a park!
 You can also purchase door anchors to secure your straps into a sturdy door (I recommend a storm door, and locking it just to ensure your safety!).